Sophack/resumaker/README.md

 ## Usage

 Users can register for a free account with us and begin filling out the respective fields: Education, Skills, Work...etc.
 All the data is saved on mongoDB Atlas which allows the fields to be populated on revist.
-The rendered resume is exported to PDF via a package ____
+The rendered resume is exported to PDF via a package Kendo React

 ##### Prerequisites